e-jorsboe/asaMap/README.md

 0.032108 0.967892
 ```

-Or using a column of the admixture proportions of the first population
+Or using a column of the admixture proportions of the first population - has to have same number of rows as .fam file.
 ```
 >head Q
 0.398834